Grandparents as Caregivers

 The response categories for length of time caring for grandchildren were modified slightly between the 1999 and 2000 American Community Survey questionnaires to match the 2000 decennial census questionnaire.
 The question has remained unchanged since then.

-Before 2006, ACS grandparents data had a universe of people in households (which was the same as that in Census 2000 and the CPS).
-Beginning in 2006, the population in group quarters (GQ) is included in the ACS.
+Limitation of the Data - Before 2006, ACS grandparents data had a universe of people in households (which was the same as that in Census 2000).
+Beginning in 2006, the population in group quarters (GQ) was included in the ACS.
 Some types of GQ populations may have grandparents as caregivers distributions that are different from the household population.
 The inclusion of the GQ population could therefore have a noticeable impact on the grandparents as caregivers distribution.
 This is particularly true for areas with a substantial GQ population.

-The data on grandparents as caregivers can be compared to previous ACS years, Census 2000, and to similar data collected in the CPS (with the potential limitation noted above about areas with a substantial GQ population).
+The data on grandparents as caregivers can be compared to previous ACS years and Census 2000 (with the potential limitation noted above about areas with a substantial GQ population).